dd482IT/RxNorm-explorer-wpi/db/README.md

 scripts/create-db.sh
 ```

-## Create schema objects
+## Create schema tables

-To create schema objects (tables, views etc) for the original RxNorm tables and those
+To create schema tables for the original RxNorm tables and those
 of the derived/augmented relational schema:

 ```
-scripts/create-schema-objects.sh
+scripts/create-tables.sh
 ```

-## Populate schema data
+## Populate tables

 Copy the "rrf" directory contents from the RxNorm data files distribution into directory
 `rxnorm-orig/rrf`.
-Then load this data into the RxNorm database tables:
+Then load this data into the RxNorm database tables and the derived tables via:

 ```
-scripts/populate-rxnorm-orig.sh
+scripts/populate-tables.sh
 ```

-and then populate the derived data based on the original RxNorm data:
+## Create views

 ```
-scripts/populate-derived-schema.sh
+scripts/create-views.sh
 ```